HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MAXSEQNO.md

 ```
 #include <nsfdata.h>
 ```

+**Symbolic Values :**

 **Description :**

 MAXSEQNO is the maximum sequence number for a note.
 Use this symbol to check if the Sequence member of the ORIGINATORID structure is equal to this.

 **See Also :**
 [OID_xxx](/domino-c-api-docs/reference/Symb/OID_xxx)